Get found. Get booked. Our proven solar SEO strategies, keywords, schema, content, and backlinks that turn Google searches into real customers.

 Then, use SEO analysis tools like Ahrefs, SEMrush, or Google Keyword Planner.
 Type in a main term like “solar installation” and look for long-tail, low-competition keywords, phrases that attract homeowners already considering solar.

 For instance, instead of just “solar installation,” target keywords like “residential solar installation in phoenix” or “best solar panel installer near me.”
-These are easier to rank for and bring in higher-intent leads.
+These are easier to rank for, have higher traffic and CTR potential, and bring in higher-intent leads.

 Next, dig into location-based searches.
 Use local filters in your keyword tools to see how people search in your service areas, think “solar panel financing miami” or “solar battery storage austin.”
 These help you reach nearby homeowners actively looking for solutions.